ing-bank/baker/docs/sections/reference/runtime.md

 It is possible that during the execution of a `RecipeInstance` it becomes *blocked*, this can happen either because it is `directly blocked` by an exception or that the retry strategy was exhausted.
-At this point it is possible to resolve the blocked interaction in 2 ways.
+At this point it is possible to resolve the blocked interaction in two ways.
 This one involves resolving the interaction with a chosen `EventInstance` to replace the one that would have had been computed by the `InteractionInstance`.

 _Note: this behaviour can be automatically preconfigured by using the `FireEventAfterFailure(eventName)` `FailureStrategy`